iiasa/message_ix/doc/video/install.rst

 Let's go through each step, one by one.
 In Step 7, we create a new environment.
-Note that the prompt shows us “base” in parentheses at the left here.
+Note that the prompt shows us “base” in the parentheses at the left side here.

 .. note::